GVR Report cover Deep Brain Stimulation Devices Market Size, Share & Trends Report

 Application Insights

-In the end-use segment, hospitals dominated the overall market growth with a share of 51.88% in 2021.
-The growth of this segment can mainly be attributed to the increase in the number of DBS surgeries performed in hospitals and the surge in the prevalence of Parkinson’s disease, essential tremor.
-Furthermore, the availability of technologically advanced DBS devices coupled with favorable reimbursement policies is expected to drive the hospital market further during the forecast period.
-For instance, Medtronic offers comprehensive services to secure and maintain coverage as well as payment for various DBS devices.
+The hospitals end-use segment dominated the overall market with a share of 51.7% in 2022.
+The substantial growth witnessed in this segment can predominantly be attributed to the rising number of DBS surgeries performed within hospital settings and the concurrent rise in the prevalence of conditions, such as Parkinson's disease and essential tremor.
+In addition, the availability of technologically advanced DBS devices, coupled with favorable reimbursement policies, is poised to further propel the segment growth during the forecast period.
+A notable example of this is Medtronic, which offers comprehensive services aimed at securing and maintaining coverage, as well as facilitating payment for a range of DBS devices.

 Regional Insights